connxio/docs/docs/integrations/adapters/inbound/rest.md

   - **Method**: The HTTP verb to use when contacting the restful endpoint.
   - **Endpoint Url**: The URL of the endpoint.
   - **Security Configuration/Authorization**: The [security configuration](/connxio-portal/security-configurations) to use for authenticating the request.
+  - **Headers**: Add headers here as necessary to either authenticate the request or add other needed parameters.
   <div style={{maxWidth: '400px'}}>
     <ThemedImage
       alt="data pickup interval"